 In several jurisdictions around Arizona, bicyclists who are cited for an infraction can have their tickets dismissed by attending a bicyclist safety class.
 This is a win-win: the fines are either much lower (or none at all?!), and the bicyclist gets exposed to a training course.
 Various limitations apply, generally you can have no more than one ticket per year dismissed in this way.

-Unlike the Defensive Driver Program (DDP.
-Discussed more later), which is enabled by statute, these bicyclist-specific programs are completely ad-hoc, and the rules and red-tape are very flexible and minimal.
+Unlike the Defensive Driver Program [information on TSS Traffic Safety School and DDP/DDS Defensive Driving Program/School was moved to driving-school], which is enabled by statute, these bicyclist-specific programs are completely ad-hoc, and the rules and red-tape are very flexible and minimal.
 Here are the programs currently available in Arizona:

 which seem to be run out of the courts exclusively, and in fact the city attorney’s office tells me they have nothing whatsoever to do with civil traffic.
 This costs $40 + $15, much cheaper than paying the ticket but still fairly pricey.
 The class is given by the ASU police at ASU; but applies anywhere in Tempe.